dneey/laravel-cloudwatch/README.md

 ## Basic Usage

-1. Drop this in your application's .env file with your correct AWS credentials.
+1. `Drop this in your application's .env file with your correct AWS credentials`.

 ```php
 AWS_KEY=aws-key
 AWS_SECRET=aws-secret
 ```

-1. Update the log channel in your .env file to 'cloudwatch'.
+2. `Update the log channel in your .env file to 'cloudwatch'`.

 ```php
 LOG_CHANNEL=cloudwatch